');

 About New Albany, IN

-New Albany is a mid-sized city in Indiana with a population of 37,589 residents.
-The median household income is $54,152 per year, which is near the national average.
-The median age in New Albany is 38 years.
+New Albany is a mid-sized city located in Indiana with a population of 37,589 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $54,152 per year, which is 28% below the national median of $75,149.
+The median age of 38 years is close to the US median age of 38.9 years.

 How New Albany Ranks in Indiana